davids-ensemble/tj-jira-panel/readme.md

 ### Installation

 You have two options depending on the browser you use.
-You can install the script as a **[Userscript](https://en.wikipedia.org/wiki/Userscript)** in all popular browsers or as an **Arc Booster** in the Arc browser.
+You can install the script as a **[Userscript](https://en.wikipedia.org/wiki/Userscript)** in all popular browsers.

 #### Userscript